robertrebnor/Games/README.md

 # Games
 This repository contains games in Python.
-These are made just for fun and so I have some projects to expand my skills in Python.
+These games are made just for fun and to expand my skills in Python.

 ## src
 The code for the different games are placed here.
 Each game has its own folder.